Audrey Brazeel, Contracted Webmaster & Graphic Designer

 Audrey has coordinated youth leadership programs on behalf of several Colorado-based organizations, including the Denver Museum of Nature and Science, Girls Inc., and the University of Colorado’s Public Achievement program.
-In addition, she developed and facilitated arts-based service-learning programs on behalf of Project YES during the 2012-2013 academic year.
-She is looking forward to reintroducing Dance for Social Change to Lafayette schools and supporting (EC)2’s new menu of programs.
-Originally from Aurora, Colorado, Audrey received her bachelor’s degree in Ethnic Studies from the University of Colorado Boulder in May 2011 and will earn a graduate degree in Teaching and Learning from CSU Global in 2017.
-Visit the following website for more information about the Dance for Social Change Program.
+In addition, she developed and facilitated arts-based service-learning programs on behalf of Project YES during the 2012-2013 academic year and most recently served as the Interim Program Director for the Empowerment Center of East County.
+Originally from Aurora, Colorado and currently residing in Austin, Texas, Audrey received her bachelor’s degree in Ethnic Studies from the University of Colorado Boulder in May 2011 and her graduate degree in Teaching and Learning with a specialization in Organizational Leadership and Change Management from CSU Global in 2017.

 Vincent Torres, Program Coordinator – Vince@EmpowermentCenterEastCounty.org